 - Take into consideration whether substance abuse may be a factor.
 A rise in alcohol consumption during the pandemic is occurring in individuals of all ages, and may be very harmful if there are potential interactions with medications the senior is taking.

-If you suspect depression or any other mental health issues in a senior parent, be sure to contact the doctor immediately.
+If you suspect depression or any other mental health concern in a senior parent, be sure to contact the doctor immediately.
 Because you are most knowledgeable about the senior, you may well be in a position to pick up on signs that the medical team misses during routine appointments, and it’s crucial to help make your concerns known.